drozen/Machine-Learning-for-Trading/README.md

 Implemented and assessed Q-Learning to solve a navigation problem (see /mc3_p3/)

 Projects are written in Python 2.7

-To find out about projects view .doc files for each project.

-eg. for project 1:
+Please contact me for project code.

-\mc1_p1\MC1-Project-1.docx